-5.4.2 – We shall, at our sole discretion and without prejudice to any other of our accrued rights, be entitled to suspend the Services.
+5.4.2 – At our sole discretion and without prejudice to any other of our accrued rights, we shall be entitled to suspend the Services.

 5.4.3 – There is an administration charge of £25.00+VAT for the late payment of any invoice.
-Late payment means more than 7 days after the date of the invoice.
+Late payment means more than seven days after the date of the invoice.

 5.4.4 – We require at least 24 hours’ notice of a cancelled appointment.
-If this is not given, a charge will be made to the client depending on the length of time allocated for carrying out the Service or the Estimate.
-This will be advised to you before payment is taken on your card.
+If this is not given, a charge will be made to the Client depending on the time allocated for carrying out the Service or the Estimate.

-(a) the Company shall have absolute authority to repossess, sell or otherwise deal with or dispose of all any or part of such goods in which title remains vested in the Company,
+(a) the Contractor shall have absolute authority to repossess, sell or otherwise deal with or dispose of all any or part of such goods in which title remains vested in the Contractor,

-(b) for the purpose specified in (a) above, the Company or any of its agents or authorised representatives shall be entitled at any time and without notice to enter any premises in which goods or any part thereof is installed, stored or kept, or is reasonably believed so to be.
+(b) For the purpose specified in (a) above, the Contractor or any of its agents or authorised representatives shall be entitled at any time and without notice to enter any premises in which goods or any part thereof is installed, stored or kept, or is reasonably believed so to be.

-(c) the Company shall be entitled to seek a court injunction to prevent the Client from sale or transfer to another party, or otherwise disposing of such goods.
+(c) The Contractor shall be entitled to seek a court injunction to prevent the Client from sale or transfer to another party or otherwise disposing of such goods.

-8.1 – If, after the Contractor shall have carried out works, the Client is not wholly satisfied with the works, then the Client shall give written notice in writing within 12 months to the Contractor and shall afford the Contractor, and its insurers, the opportunity of both inspecting such works and carrying out any necessary remedial works if appropriate.
-The Client accepts that if he fails to notify the Contractor as aforesaid then the Contractor shall not be liable in respect of any defects in the works carried out.
+8.1 – If, after the Contractor has carried out works, the Client is not wholly satisfied with the works, then the Client shall give written notice within 12 months to the Contractor and shall afford the Contractor and its insurers, the opportunity of both inspecting such works and carrying out any necessary remedial works if appropriate.
+The Client accepts that if he fails to notify the Contractor as aforesaid, the Contractor shall not be liable for any defects in the works carried out

 (a) Subject to misuse or negligence

-8.4 – Where the Contractor agrees to carry out works on installations of an inferior quality or over 10 years old at that date, no warranty is given in respect of such works and the Contractor accepts no liability in respect of the effectiveness of such works or otherwise.
+8.4 – Where the Contractor agrees to carry out works on installations of inferior quality or over ten years old at that date, no warranty is given for such works, and the Contractor accepts no liability regarding the effectiveness of such works or otherwise.

-8.5 – When the Contractor carries out work to change a system from low pressure to high pressure; the Client accepts that there is a remote chance that the Client’s original pipe work may suffer leaks as a result of the change in pressure.
-Also, there may be an effect on the ball valve of the WC, the cartridges of some showers and taps, which the Client may need to have upgraded to cope with the pressure changes.
-The Contractor will repair any such leaks and/or install new ball valves or cartridges at an extra charge to be agreed if and when necessary.
+8.5 – When the Contractor carries out work to change a system from low pressure to high pressure, the Client accepts that there is a remote chance that the Client’s original pipework may suffer leaks due to the change in pressure.
+Also, there may be an effect on the ball valve of the WC the cartridges of some showers and taps, which the Client may need to have upgraded to cope with the pressure changes.
+The Contractor will repair any such leaks and install new ball valves or cartridges at an extra charge to be agreed upon if and when necessary.

-8.6 – When a power-flush is carried out, the Client accepts and agrees that there is a remote chance that the Client’s original pipework and/or fittings may suffer leaks as a result of the cleansing process.
+8.6 – When a power flush is carried out, the Client accepts and agrees that there is a remote chance that the Client’s original pipework and fittings may suffer leaks due to the cleansing process.
 The Contractor will repair any such leaks at an extra charge to the Client if and when they occur.
 Guarantee Exclusions: – Systems or structures which were not initially installed or fitted by a suitably qualified workman or fitted in an unprofessional manner – Any recall arising from circumstances or factors known to the Client but not notified or disclosed to the Contractor before works being undertaken